Tencent-backed Waterdrop says to prioritise user growth over profit in short term

-TechnologyTencent-backed Waterdrop says to prioritise user growth over profit in short term

-Online insurance technology firm Waterdrop Inc (WDH.N) will focus more on user growth than on profit in the short term and aims to become China's version of UnitedHealth Group (UNH.N) in a decade, its chief executive told Reuters on Friday.
+BEIJING (Reuters) - Online insurance technology firm Waterdrop Inc will focus more on user growth than on profit in the short term and aims to become China’s version of UnitedHealth Group in a decade, its chief executive told Reuters on Friday.

 The loss-making company will focus until 2025 on growing its online insurance business in China, and would like to expand further into healthcare businesses in 10 years’ time in the country, Shen said.
 UnitedHealth is the biggest U.S. health insurer.